kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - Change the way how individual pods (not being part of workloads) are preempted
 - Provide the most optimal preemption algorithm from day 1
-- Address arbitrary preemption policies
+- Address arbitrary preemption policies (more preemption policies will be needed, but these should be added in a followup KEPs)
 - Introduce workload-awareness for handling different kinds of disruptions (e.g. caused by hardware failures)
 - Design rescheduling for workloads that will be preempted (rescheduling will